manisha-A/energycomparison/README.md

 **Pre-Conditions**

-- Java 8 is installed
+- Java 8 is installed and JAVA_HOME is set
+- Maven 3 is installed and MAVEN_HOME is set
 - chromedriver binary is installed on machine

 **To Run the tests**